angles-n-daemons/angles-n-daemons.github.io/content/posts/20230217-rbac-and-rebac.md

 categories: ["security", "software"]
 ---

-*Note* This article is an abandoned draft.
+*Note:* This article is an abandoned draft.
+I still feel some of the ideas and concepts are helpful, so I've left it here in case the thought experiment benefits anyone.

 ## When one access-control model isn't enough